Lands of Sweden

 The lands of Sweden (Sveriges landsdelar) are three traditional and historical regions of the country, each consisting of several provinces.
-The division into lands goes back to the foundation of modern Sweden, when Götaland, the land of the Geats, merged with Svealand, the land of the Swedes, to form the country, while Norrland and Österland (the latter now Finland) were added later.
+The division into lands goes back to the consolidation of Sweden, when Götaland, the land of the Geats, merged with Svealand, the land of the Swedes, to form the country, while Norrland and Österland (the latter now Finland) were added later.
 The lands have no administrative function but are still seen by many Swedes as an important part of their identity.